Massey University: Campuses

-Massey University has campuses in the Manawatū at Palmerston North, at Wellington (in the suburb of Mt Cook) and on Auckland's North Shore at Albany.
+Massey University has campuses in Palmerston North in the Manawatū, in Wellington (in the suburb of Mt Cook) and on Auckland's North Shore in Albany.
 In addition, Massey offers most of its degrees extramurally within New Zealand and internationally.
-It has the nation's largest business college.
 Research is undertaken on all three campuses.

-New Zealand's first satellite, KiwiSAT is currently being designed and built by New Zealand Radio Amateurs with the support of Massey, especially in space environment testing.
+In November 2024, Massey University began offering several programs at the Singaporean PSB Academy as part of plans to establish an international branch campus in Singapore.